OASAS Approved Provider Screening and Assessment Services

 New York State Licensed Mental Health Counselor| Credentialed Alcohol & Substance Abuse Counselor

 OASAS Approved Provider of Screening and Assessment Services

 Q: How do you differ from most other providers?

 I am a highly experienced mental health professional who can recognize and offer care solutions for issues that may contribute to the DWI.
 This includes diabetes, depression, bi-polar disorder, and ADHD.
-When you schedule an appointment with me you work only with me, not an intern, contract worker or para-professional.
+When you schedule an appointment with me you work only with me.

 I handle all of the paperwork myself.
 This insures complete confidentiality.
-I do not have a billing service, secretary, or another other person who might have access to your information.
-I can generally see clients within 48 business hours.
+I do not have a billing service or other person who might have access to your information.
+I can generally see clients within 24 business hours.
 Many programs cannot offer such a quick response.

 Q: How does this process work?